adeept/Adeept_RFID_Kit_For_Arduino_MEGA_2560/README.md

 If you meet any difficulties, please contact our support team for help.

 Use
 Download the ZIP or RAR   file as above.
 Unzip it and you will get a folder contains tutorials and related files.
-Please start with "Tutorial.pdf".
+Please start with "Adeept_RFID_Kit_For_Arduino_2560.pdf".

 Support
 Adeept provides free and quick customer support.
 Including but not limited to: